State Frequency Estimation for Anomaly Detection: Introduction

-Although a standard approach in machine learning (ML), we argue that this has two limitations making it not well-suited for detecting anomalies we see in practice.
-Firstly, many benign flows occur with a low probability, resulting in a large number of false alarms.
+Although a standard approach in ML, we argue that this has two limitations, making it not well-suited for detecting anomalies we see in practice.
+Firstly, many benign flows occur with a low probability, resulting in many false alarms.
 Secondly, malicious flows tend to resemble common flows, giving them large probabilities and thus making it hard to raise alarms.
-In this paper, we propose a way to overcome these limitations by using a key feature of the state machine model: its behavioral structure.
+To address this, we introduce SEQUENT (short for \textbf{S}tat\textbf{e} Fre\textbf{qu}ency \textbf{E}stimation for A\textbf{n}omaly De\textbf{t}ection) to overcome these limitations by using a key feature of the state machine model: its behavioral structure.
 Instead of computing likelihoods, we compute visit frequencies of different states within the model.
 Each state essentially represents a distinct type of network traffic behavior (a cluster or latent value).
-When we observe behavior much more frequently than expected, we raise an alarm.
-Intuitively, benign flows with small probability thus do not raise alarms when they occur as frequently as expected.
+When we observe behavior that occurs much more frequently than expected, an alarm is raised.
+Intuitively, benign flows with low probability do not trigger alarms if they occur at the expected frequency.
 Moreover, malicious flows with high probability do raise alarms when they occur more frequently than expected.
-Note that this also detects infrequent malicious flows that were not observed at training since their expected count is assumed to be very small.
-The price to pay is that now normal flows raise alarms when they occur more frequently.
-Although this does happen in network traffic, we believe and demonstrate in experiments that this is a price worth paying.
+Note that this also detects infrequent malicious flows not observed at training since their expected count is assumed to be very small.
+The drawback is that normal flows may raise alarms when they occur more frequently.
+While this can happen, our experiments demonstrate that these flows have a smaller impact compared to the malicious flows.

-We introduce SEQUENT, an approach that learns a state machine from benign NetFlows to model sequential network behavior.
-The process begins by discretizing the NetFlow features into a symbolic representation.
-We develop a discretization method~\cite{encode_repo} inspired by the Glove algorithm~\cite{Pennington_2014_Glove}.
-We discretize each selected feature independently and then map each NetFlow to a symbol, which is the concatenation of the individual discretized symbols.
+Similar to previous studies that utilized state machines, SEQUENT learns a state machine from benign flows to model sequential network behavior.
+The process begins by discretizing the flow features into a symbolic representation.
+To achieve this, we developed a discretization method~\cite{encode_repo} inspired by the GloVe algorithm~\cite{Pennington_2014_Glove}.
+Each selected feature is discretized independently and each flow is mapped to a symbol, created by concatenating the discretized feature values of the corresponding flow.